-Please note that virtually all mortgages require lender approval to subordinate the loan and lenders are unlikely to agree to subordination unless extraordinary circumstance are involved.
 Lenders almost always decline subordination requests because subordinating a mortgage means another loan or debt is repaid in full before the mortgage is repaid.
-Subordinating a mortgage exposes the lender to more risk so they are usually unwilling to agree to it unless the lender also owns the loan that would be senior to the mortgage or the lender receives a financial inducement such as a fee.
+Subordinating a mortgage exposes the lender to more risk in the event you default on the loan.
+Lenders are usually unwilling to subordinate a mortgage unless the lender also holds the loan that would be senior to the mortgage or the lender receives a financial inducement such as a fee.